Deep Neural Networks Inspired by Differential Equations: From Deterministic DEs to Deep Neural Networks

 \subsubsection{\textbf{Reversible Residual Networks (RevNets)} \cite{gomez2017reversible}}

-Reversible architectures, such as RevNets \cite{gomez2017reversible}, invertible Residual Networks (i-ResNets)~\cite{behrmann2019invertible}, and invertible Reversible Networks (i-RevNets)~\cite{jacobsen2018revnet}, address the memory bottleneck in deep networks by reconstructing activations during backpropagation, thereby eliminating the need to store intermediate states.
-RevNets specifically targets memory reduction by making the residual blocks reversible.
-Unlike traditional ResNets, which require storing intermediate activations, RevNets enables the reconstruction of activations during backpropagation, thus significantly reducing memory usage.
-This can be formally expressed as:
+Reversible architectures, such as RevNets \cite{gomez2017reversible}, invertible Residual Networks (i-ResNets)~\cite{behrmann2019invertible}, and invertible Reversible Networks (i-RevNets)~\cite{jacobsen2018revnet}, address the memory bottleneck of traditional ResNets by reconstructing activations during backpropagation.
+This eliminates the need to store intermediate states within residual blocks, which can be formally expressed as:

 where $f$ and $g$ are learnable residual functions.
 The inputs are reconstructed as:

 RevNets reduce memory usage with limited performance loss but incur higher computational cost.
 I-ResNets~\cite{behrmann2019invertible} achieve full-network invertibility for both generative and discriminative tasks, while i-RevNets~\cite{jacobsen2018revnet} add nonlinear mappings to further improve memory efficiency.
 Hamiltonian Networks~\cite{greydanus2019hamiltonian,chang2018reversible} extend RevNets by modeling reversible dynamical systems, enabling stable, memory-efficient training and accurate physical simulations.